 Georgia and southwest Texas are good examples of places that require further investigation.
 Twenty-four counties in Georgia had an increase in the percent of families in poverty of at least five percentage points, more counties than any other state, while only three counties in Georgia had decreases in poverty of the same magnitude.
 On the other hand, families in some counties in southwest Texas appear to be climbing out of poverty.

-Use Headwaters Economics’ online tool, Populations-at-Risk, to explore socioeconomic data for each U.S. county, or different levels of geography ranging from whole states to individual U.S. Census tracts.
+The American Community Survey data has a margin of error.
+Use Headwaters Economics’ online tool, Populations-at-Risk, to explore socioeconomic data and details for each U.S. county, or different levels of geography ranging from whole states to individual U.S. Census tracts.